mwittig/thing-it-node/README.md

 * [thing-it-device-philips-hue](https://www.npmjs.com/package/thing-it-device-philips-hue) to control lighting with Philips Hue,
 * [thing-it-device-plugwise](https://www.npmjs.com/package/thing-it-device-plugwise) to control Plugwise switches, thermostats and sensors,
 * [thing-it-device-foscam](https://www.npmjs.com/package/thing-it-device-foscam) to access Foscam cameras,
-* [thing-it-device-atlas-scientific](https://www.npmjs.com/package/thing-it-device-atlas-scientific) to access Atlas Scientific probes e.g. for PH value measurement,
+* [thing-it-device-atlas-scientific](https://www.npmjs.com/package/thing-it-device-atlas-scientific) to access Atlas Scientific probes e.g. for pH value measurement,
 * and more every day ...

 Or check the [thing-it.com Mesh Market](http://www.thing-it.com/thing-it/index.html#/marketPanel).

 Or just continue reading ...

+But wait.
+May be you want to switch on your Sonos if the Z-Wave Sensor detected motion, switch on your vents for you Aquaponics greenhouse if the ambient temperature is above a certain threshold.
+Or the fish pond's water temperature.
+Or you want to have your drone flying over the fish pond while your Sonos is playing "Girl from Ipanema", but only if the Foscam camera detects an intruder?

+OK, keep reading ...

 ## Prerequisites